 Making real and lasting changes can be exceedingly tricky.
 It requires immense work on your reactions, responses, weaknesses, and beliefs.
 You can enhance your communication skills and other abilities to have a stronger personality with the help of Personal Productivity Training.
 The following points would help you alter some characteristics of your personality.

-- Learn new habits: Habits can be changed, so creating a new habitual response over time can result in small positive changes in your personality.
+- Learn new habits: Habits can be changed, so creating a new habitual response over time can cause small positive changes in your personality.

-- Alter your disbelief: If you fixate on the negative side like, you cannot change something about yourself, then you will never succeed.
-You need to start believing that change is possible and can be done.
+- Alter your disbelief: If you fixate on the negative side like you cannot change something about yourself, then you will never succeed.
+You need to believe that change is possible and can be done.
 This will push you into making gracious efforts.

-- Focus on your efforts: Praise on your efforts rather than the ability.
+- Focus on your efforts: Praise on your efforts rather than your ability.
 For example, instead of saying “I am so smart”, try saying “I worked really hard for it”.
 If you feel dissatisfied with certain aspects of your personality, put in the effort and work required and overcome those obstacles.
 It may become more challenging to change a part of you at a certain age.

-To answer the “change about yourself” question may seem tricky and there is room for it to backfire even if you get the job.
-Keep your word on how you intend on improving yourself.
-If you answer that you focus more on perfecting the results than the quantity of the work, your employers will look for perfection in your work.
+To answer the “change about yourself” question may seem tricky and there is room for it to backfire, even if you get the job.
+Keep your word on how you intend to improve yourself.
+If you answer you focus more on perfecting the results than the quantity of the work, your employers will look for perfection in your work.
 You are always held accountable for your answers, so be honest and realistic.